 Or let’s simply say you love that nostalgia feeling that emanates from old places.
 Each house, each plaza, each building is waiting to tell its own story and you’re eager to listen.

 Whatever your motive is, I highly recommend visiting these places.
-In this article I will talk a little about some popular destinations within this realm, in no particular order.
+In this article, I will talk a little about some popular destinations within this realm, in no particular order.
 If it sounds like something that might interest you, please keep on reading.

 For Starters, What Are Colonial Cities?

 A short history lesson here.
 Mexico was a Spanish colony for approximately 300 years.
 It was named the Viceroyalty of New Spain.
-The Spanish Crown desired to expand its territory and in order to do this, it was necessary to build whole cities in the new world.
-That’s why they built several buildings, churches and plazas that reflected the Spanish style of those times.
+The Spanish Crown desired to expand its territory and to do this, it was necessary to build whole cities in the new world.
+That’s why they built several buildings, churches, and plazas that reflected the Spanish style of those times.
 Not to mention the lovely houses with balconies, flowerpots on their windows, white walls, terracotta flooring and roof tiles they were used to when living in Spain.

 Colonial cities make us reminisce about those old times.
-Each government building, each plaza, each monument standing wherever you look is a vivid past memory.
+Each government building, each plaza, each monument standing wherever you look is a vivid memory.
 Walking down those streets reminds us of who we are and why we’re the way we are.

 Simply put, colonial cities date back from Colony times.
 The government has tried to preserve the essence of these places and that’s why it has enacted several laws to protect them from drastic changes.